 An exception is an event that disrupts the normal flow of a program's execution.
 When an error occurs, Python raises an exception that can be handled by the programmer to manage the situation.

-blocks to handle exceptions.
+Python provides the try, except, else, and finally blocks to handle exceptions.

 try: